What to Expect at St. Augustine of Canterbury Episcopal Church, Oklahoma City

-St. Augustine’s uses liturgies based on ancient patterns and rituals: a rich fare for mind, body and soul.
+St. Augustine’s of Oklahoma City uses liturgies based on ancient patterns and rituals: a rich fare for mind, body and soul.
 It is ecumenical yet with a distinctive style all our own.

 In our services we experience God’s presence through the bodily senses and all that it means to be human.
 We delight in God’s beauty through seeing symbols such as cross and candles, flowers, color and, of course, people; tasting bread and wine; hearing scripture, music and silence; and touching one another as we share the peace, receiving anointing with oil, and use our bodies to kneel, stand, sit, bow and process.

 Our liturgies are also contemplative, allowing us – in the midst of busy urban life and near-constant connection to cell phones and computers – to appreciate a special time to gather in sacred space for silence and reflection.

 Our worship is user-friendly.
 Whatever your background, our bulletin provides brief commentary, so you can participate at whatever level you are comfortable.

 Sermons are relevant to contemporary issues and struggles.
 Though they engage our minds, a dose of humor or a down-to-earth example helps make ancient texts fresh for today.